-Tax Sale Information
+Tax Sale for Unpaid Taxes

 A tax sale is the sale of one or more properties by a municipality, to recover unpaid property taxes on those properties.
 Tax sales are conducted either by public auction or by public tender.
-After three years of unpaid property taxes, a property may be entered into the tax sale process.
+After three years of unpaid property taxes, a property may be entered into the tax sale process (PDF).

 Tax sale properties may sell for less than the market value of the property.
 This is because a municipality only needs to obtain the amount of taxes owing (including any accumulated interest and penalties), plus any costs involved in conducting the tax sale.
 The highest qualified tender is declared the successful purchaser.